Is a Backyard Gathering Safe During COVID-19?Sep. 1, 2020 - Katie McCallum

 Keep guests in your backyard (and out of your home as much as possible)

-An important part of setting up your backyard BBQ is having everything your guests may need readily available and accessible outdoors.
+An important part of setting up your backyard gathering is having everything your guests may need readily available and accessible outdoors.
 Well, a way to go to the bathroom may be an exception, but we'll get to that later.

 This means giving your guests easy access to: